Note

 -

-It does not automatically precompute lookup tables of discrete logarithms or numerical roots of unity, and can therefore safely be called even with large q.
+- It does not automatically precompute lookup tables of discrete logarithms or numerical roots of unity, and can therefore safely be called even with large q. - For implementation reasons, the largest prime factor of q must not exceed \(10^{16}\).
+This restriction could be removed in the future.
+The function returns 1 on success and 0 if a factor is too large.

 -